 Mandy Catchpole is Head of Nursing and Quality at Hastings and Rother CCG.

-Starting her NHS life wanted to be a Midwife, Mandy didn’t end up where she thought she would be.
+Starting her NHS life wanting to be a Midwife, Mandy didn’t end up where she thought she would be.
 When asked about her career, she told us how she became Head of Nursing and Quality and why others should think about a career in healthcare.

 Can you give some examples of what you do in a typical day or week?